 7.)
 The preferred plants to lay eggs on are the tulip tree, wild cherry, white ash, and sweet bay.

 Using atypical coloration, darker colored females can resemble the poisonous pipevine swallowtail.
 The caterpillars, when disturbed, will whip their head around and project 2 fang-like projections—simulating the strike from a snake!

 8.)
 When the eggs hatch, the caterpillars are brown and resemble bird poop.
 This helps to deter predators.

 9.)
-Eventually, caterpillars develop into a blue/green color with yellow-black eyespots.
+Eventually, caterpillars develop a blue/green coloration with yellow-black eyespots.
 These help the caterpillar to resemble a snake.
 This is called mimicry and is used by numerous animals in the world.
 For instance, the gopher or bull snake resembles the coloration and behaviors of a rattlesnake, for protection.